-So your first assignment is to make a list with three columns : the positives, negatives and remedies.
+First, make a list with three columns : the positives, negatives and remedies.
 For each negative, write something in the remedies column… a few things that you can make it a little better.
 The remedies will NOT completely solve every negative but they will go a long way towards making it better – so do make sure there is a remedy for each and every negative.
 Try to get past the very basic ‘more time with dad, less time with mom’ aspect.

-Next up, develop your plan.
-Go crazy researching long distance parenting ideas… internet visitation, letter writing kits, family plan cell phones, things to do together online like neopets or club penguin, scavenger hunts that can be done in his location or online, Research and enroll in frequent flyer programs, look into skype, which offers free long distance and a really low yearly rate for a phone number and look into other long distance programs.
+Next up, put together a plan for how you will stay involved in the child’s school, support the other parent on discipline and school issues, support the child in events or even financially.
+Go crazy researching long distance parenting ideas.
+Research internet visitation, letter writing kits, family plan cell phones, things to do together online like neopets or club penguin, scavenger hunts that can be done in his location or online.
+Enroll in frequent flyer programs, and explore webcam or video chat app options.

 If you are a total team cheerleader on behalf your child AND the other parent, YOU can make it work.